udos86/ng-dynamic-forms/README.md

 }),
 ```

-**4. Add your custom validation component aside from the** `DynamicFormControlComponent` in your custom form template
+**4. Add your validation component aside from the** `DynamicFormControlComponent` in your custom form template
 and **bind the internal** `FormControl` **reference through a local template variable**:
  ```ts
  <form [formGroup]="form">